tolosaadam/CulturaITChallenge/README.md

 ## Architecture

 The application follows a layered architecture for better organization and separation of concerns.
-The main layers are:

 ## Getting Started